softprops/lando/README.md

 A key benefit of AWS lambda is that the _platform_ handles concurrency by spawning more instances of your function *for you*.
 This results in some economical advantages in they way you only pay for what you use.
-Bear in mind you are billed at intervals of 100 milliseconds, so the usefulness optimizing for cost is lost once you're dipped below that point.
+Bear in mind you are billed at intervals of 100 milliseconds, so the usefulness optimizing for cost is lost once you've dipped below thatpoint

+## Examples in the wild

+* [slack standup](https://github.com/meetup/slack-standup) slack command webhook for automating standups
+* [jirabars](https://github.com/meetup/jirabars) github webhook that fills in jira placeholder info based on branch names
+* [barbershop](https://github.com/meetup/barbershop) github webhook that deletes branches after pr

 ## 🚧 planned changes